yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {% tip %}
-See more examples for the `ISpaceProxy` interface usage with the depanlinkPOJO Supporttengahlink/xap97/pojo-support.htmlbelakanglink section.
+See more examples for the `ISpaceProxy` interface usage with the [POJO Support](/xap97/pojo-support.html) section.
 {% endtip %}